cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 <ExpansionPanel title="Signing a message">

-Remember from the [last section on transactions](./05-transactions.md) that transactions must be signed before a validators includes them in a block.
+Remember from the [last section on transactions](./05-transactions.md) that transactions must be signed before a validator includes them in a block.
 Every message in a transaction must be signed by the addresses, as specified by `GetSigners`.

 The Cosmos SDK currently allows signing transactions with either `SIGN_MODE_DIRECT` or `SIGN_MODE_LEGACY_AMINO_JSON`.

 When an account signs a message it signs an array of bytes.
 This array of bytes is what results when serializing the message.
 For the signature to be verifiable at a later date, this conversion needs to be deterministic.
-For this reason you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.
+For this reason, you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.

 </ExpansionPanel>

 ## Messages and the transaction lifecycle

-Transactions, containing one or more valid messages, are serialized and confirmed by the Tendermint consensus engine.
+Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
 Recall that Tendermint is agnostic to the transaction interpretation and has absolute finality.
 When a transaction is included in a block, it is confirmed, and finalized (no possibility of chain re-organization or cancellation).

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
-The `BaseApp`, you use to develop custom modules, attends to the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.
+The `BaseApp` used to develop custom modules attends to the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.

 Each message is routed to the appropriate module via `BaseApp`’s `MsgServiceRouter`.
 Each module has its own `MsgService` that processes each received message.

 ## `MsgService`

 Although it is technically feasible to create a novel `MsgService`, the recommended approach is to define a Protobuf `Msg` service.
-Each module will have exactly one Protobuf `Msg` service defined in `tx.proto` and there is a RPC service method for each message type in the module.
-Implicitly, the Protobuf message service defines the interface layer of the state mutating processes contained within the module.
+Each module will have exactly one Protobuf `Msg` service defined in `tx.proto` and there is an RPC service method for each message type in the module.
+The Protobuf message service implicitly defines the interface layer of the state mutating processes contained within the module.

 How does all of this translate into code?
 This is an example `MsgService`: